Aditw5/Sistem_Monitoring_Piutang/README.md

 ## <center>**SIM POS</center>

-**WA Lazy**SIMP POS as the final project of my studies in Diploma Three Information Systems. build a receivables monitoring system for KCU POS Bogor 16000.
+**SIMP POS as the final project of my studies in Diploma Three Information Systems. build a receivables monitoring system for KCU POS Bogor 16000.
 Using Laravel, API and MySQL.
 <br>

 ```php